-Right after the police started zooming in on Sion, they told him that he could’t be in Hastings where the murder took place, and that he had to leave.
+Right after the police started zooming in on Sion, they told him that he couldn’t be in Hastings, where the murder occurred, and that he had to leave.
 WTF?
-Here in the States, the last thing police want a suspect to do is leave town for the simple fact he or she might flee and never be found.
+Here in the States, the last thing police want a suspect to do is leave town because they might flee and never be found.
 That is some messed up shit right there, folks!
 It makes you wonder a bit about the local police in Hastings.

 Sion has never once changed his story and has always maintained his innocence.

 Why wasn’t Lois ever open to the fact that another person could have killed her foster daughter?
-Like Mr B?
-I read where Sion and Lois were so worried about intruders breaking into their home that they installed security lights and fitted windows installed.
+Like Mr. B?
+I read that Sion and Lois were so worried about intruders breaking into their home that they installed security lights and fitted windows installed.
 So why didn’t she consider even for a moment that it was an intruder?

-There were no signs of rape, so in my opinion, that rules out Antoni Imiela as a likely suspect.
+There were no signs of rape, so I think that rules out Antoni Imiela as a likely suspect.
 He took great pleasure in raping his victims.
 That’s why he attacked them.
-Billie-Jo’s family once stated that if he tried, she would have fought back, and that could be why she wasn’t raped.
+Billie-Jo’s family once stated that she would have fought back if he tried, which could be why she wasn’t raped.
 Well, she would not have won.
 He would have beat and threatened her had she resisted.
 He would not have left that house without raping her.
-A 13-year-old girl would obey especially after receiving threats.
-But I really think if it was Imiela, he would have taken her out of the home, so he would not be caught by family members coming home.
-At least, that would be the smart thing to do.
+A 13-year-old girl would obey, especially after receiving threats.
+But I think if it were Imiela, he would have taken her out of the home, so he would not be caught by family members coming home.
+At least, that would be the intelligent thing to do.

-Another reason I don’t believe Imiela killed her is this: he never killed his victims, only raped and severely beat them.
+Another reason I don’t believe Imiela killed her is that he never killed his victims, only raped and severely beat them.
 Why would he kill her but not the others?
 It doesn’t make sense.
-Not to say that he could’t have killed her, but why would he just kill her and not his other victims?
+Not to say that he couldn’t have killed her, but why would he just kill her and not his other victims?
 Why didn’t he rape her?
-He did almost kill one victim, and maybe that was the intent, I don’t know.
-But I do know that a majority of his crimes occurred after Billie-Jo’s murder.
+He almost killed one victim; maybe that was the intent; I don’t know.
+But I know that most of his crimes occurred after Billie-Jo’s murder.
 And they were RAPES.

-Not only that, but I have not read anything that states whether or not Sion identified Imiela as the man in his hallway, if that story is true.
-I don’t think you would easily forget his face, considering the events that took place afterwards.
+Not only that, but I have not read anything that states whether or not Sion identified Imiela as the man in his hallway if that story is true.
+Considering the events afterward, I don’t think you would easily forget his face.

-I think it’s more likely that this Mr. B was the one responsible for Billie-Jo’s murder.
-There was only a small piece of liner found in the girl’s nostril.
-Mr. B had a small piece of liner in his nose before he was restrained that day in the park.
-Not to mention the other pieces he had on him.
+I think it’s more likely that Mr. B was responsible for Billie-Jo’s murder.
+Only a small piece of liner was found in the girl’s nostril.
+Mr. B had a small piece of liner in his nose before he was restrained that day in the park, not to mention the other pieces he had on him.

-How this man was ruled out as a suspect is beyond me.
+I have no idea how this man was ruled out as a suspect.
 How on earth could he have been?
 Are the Hastings police a bunch of idiots?
 Did they try to get fingerprints or DNA off the bin liner found in Billie-Jo’s nose?
 Did they compare the bin liner found in Billie-Jo’s nose to the liners found on Mr. B?
 Were they the same brand/type?

 Imiela placed a WHOLE bin liner on only ONE of his victim’s HEAD.
 He didn’t shove pieces of it up her nose.

 I also wouldn’t rule out the possibility that this was a lot closer to home, perhaps committed by a female.
-Someone who knew Billie-Jo and knew she would be home alone.
-Someone who hated her and was jealous of her.
-This case does kind of have female written on it.
+Someone who knew Billie-Jo and knew she would be home alone, who hated her and was jealous of her.
+This case does kind of have a female written on it.
 No rape.
 Billie-Jo was not abducted.
 How would a stranger know she was by herself?

-There is TONS of info on this case so no guarantees on accuracy of information here.
-If you want to read more detailed info on the case, just Google it.
+There is TONS of info on this case, so there are no guarantees on the accuracy of information here.
+If you want more detailed info on the case, just Google it.